RPTU-EIS/thesis-template/README.md

 The included subrepositories are quite large and will prevent Overleaf from compiling or even make the upload impossible.
 When using Overleaf, a lot of functionality in this repository is not necessary and can be removed.
 This is done by executing the ```cleanup.py``` script.
 Do not run this script if you won't use Overleaf afterwards, as the script will also remove all git functionality!

+In Overleaf, you need to make sure to choose "LuaLaTeX" as the compiler and "binder.tex" as the main document in the top-left menu in order to build the PDF file.

 ## Build
 Use your favorite LaTeX IDE / editor or optionally open a terminal and use make.

-The template has been tested and successfully compiled with TeX Live, LuaTeX (Version 1.10.0) and BibTeX.
+The template has been tested and successfully compiled with TeX Live, LuaLaTeX (Version 1.10.0) and BibTeX.

 ## Known Dependencies